 Naniwa-Ya

-A hidden gem but beloved in the Sainte-Anne neighborhood, Naniwa-Ya has been delighting fans for over thirty years.
-In a no-frills setting, this spot offers generous and approachable homemade dishes: plump takoyakis, crispy gyozas, melt-in-your-mouth Japanese curry, and to-die-for breaded pork.
-It's a favorite canteen where people return for the consistency, the warmth, and the feeling of dining in Tokyo, just steps from the Louvre.
+A lovely hidden gem in the Sainte-Anne neighborhood, Naniwa-Ya has been delighting food lovers for over thirty years.
+In a simple and unpretentious setting, this spot serves generous and approachable homemade cuisine: plump takoyakis, crispy gyozas, melt-in-your-mouth Japanese curry, and mouth-watering breaded pork.
+It’s a favorite canteen where people return for the consistency, warmth, and the feeling of dining in Tokyo, just a stone's throw from the Louvre.
 A classic that never disappoints.

 Voir cette publication sur Instagram